-In 2021, the Board performed its yearly evaluation of the Board's work during the previous year.
+In 2022, the Board performed its yearly evaluation of the Board's work during the previous year.
 The purpose of the evaluation is to further develop the Board's efficiency and working procedures and to determine the main focus of the Board's coming work.
 In addition, the evaluation serves as a tool for determining the competence required by the Board and for analyzing the competence that already exists in the current Board.
 By that, the evaluation also serves as input for the Election Committee's work with proposing Board members.

 As part of the yearly evaluation, Board members were asked to complete a questionnaire and assess various areas related to the Board's work from their own perspective.
-The areas evaluated for 2020 included the Board's composition, the management and focus of Board meetings, Board support and how the Board addresses issues related to strategy, sustainability, potential risks and succession planning.
-The areas covered by the evaluation may differ from one year to another to reflect the development of the Board's work and the Volvo Group and in 2020, particular focus was kept on the Board's work during the Covid-19 pandemic.
+The areas evaluated for 2021 included the Board's composition, understanding of key stakeholders, the management and focus of Board meetings, Board support and committees and how the Board addresses issues related to strategy and strategic priorities, sustainability, potential risks, succession planning and people oversight.
+The areas covered by the evaluation may differ from one year to another to reflect the development of the Board's work and the Volvo Group and for 2021, particular focus was kept on the transformation of the vehicle industry and, in light thereof, strategic topics and priorities for the Volvo Group, mainly relating to sustainability, digital development and new technologies.

 Separate evaluations were conducted of the Board as a collective, of the Chairman of the Board, the Audit Committee and the Remuneration Committee.
-The results of the evaluations of the Board as a collective and of the Chairman were discussed by the Board.
-The results of the evaluations of the committees were, or will be, discussed by the relevant committee.
+The results of the evaluations of the Board as a collective and of the Chairman will be discussed by the Board.
+The results of the evaluations of the committees will be discussed by the relevant committee.
 In addition, the results of the evaluations of the Board as a collective and of the Chairman are shared with the Election Committee.